Key takeaways

 Disadvantages of Quasi Contracts

-Despite their benefits, quasi-contracts aren't always straightforward.
-They introduce a layer of legal complexity that can make it difficult to resolve them.
-Quasi-contracts can be thought of as trying to referee a game where the rulebook is still being written.
+Despite their benefits, quasi contracts aren't always straightforward.
+They introduce a layer of legal complexity that can make resolution unpredictable and expensive.

 The main challenges include: